ochan7/NC-NEWS-FE/README.md

 # Front-end for Northcoders News

-This project which create a reddit style news article page, using the back-end from my other project found [here](https://github.com/ochan7/NC-NEWS-BE);
+This project which create a reddit style news article page, using the back-end from my other project found [here](https://github.com/ochan7/NC-NEWS-BE).
+To see what the deployed project looks like visit this address https://oc-nc-news.herokuapp.com/.

 ## Getting Started